 8. Note that even though our data set includes nearly 100 years of returns, it corresponds to 24 elections, which is slightly lower than the recommended thirty observations for tests of statistical significance.

 9. In roughly half of the elections, a presidential race has “coattails” that lead to a “trifecta,” with the winning candidate’s party also taking or maintaining control of both the House and Senate.
 Republican and Democratic trifectas are special cases that we don’t cover here for brevity.
 There are enough samples of Democratic trifectas to draw interesting conclusions; however, the Democratic trifecta market outcomes resemble the broader Democratic wins.
-There have been only four Republican trifectas since 1928, so the results lack statistical significance and thus we do not show them.
+There have been only five Republican trifectas since 1928, so the results lack statistical significance and thus we do not show them.
 However, the empirical pattern is that Republican trifectas magnify the impact of Republican victories.
 For example, in the 30 trading days after a Republican trifecta, stocks surge and value stocks beat growth stocks handily.

 10. Specifically small-minus-big cap stocks (SMB) and high-minus-low book/price ratio (HML).